-Clearly, the quality of one’s actions depend on the quality of one’s mind, or thoughts, or thinking (Soch-ਸੋਚ).
+Clearly, the quality of one’s actions depend on the quality of one’s mind, or thoughts, or thinking (Soch-ਸੋਚ), or habits.

-And the quality of one’s mind is ordered by the degree to which it is inspired by the Shabad-Vichaar (Reflections on the Gurbani), and implementation (ਅਮਲ) of the spiritual Knowledge or Virtues of the Gur-Shabad in daily life.
+And the quality of one’s mind is ordered by the degree to which it is inspired by the Shabad-Vichaar (Reflections on the Gurbani), and implementation (ਅਮਲ) of the spiritual Knowledge or Virtues in daily life.

 Implication is: Where the Shabad-Vichaar or Bhagti and implementation is shaky, thoughts are likely to be shaky as well (vague), and the resulting actions will be week and purposeless, indecisive and timid, etc.

 The Sri Guru Granth Sahib (SGGS) unfolds this to all its students (i.e., Sikhs, learners).
 Penetrating Shabad-Vichaar takes us into the depth of the Wisdom of the SGGS, and understanding (Soojh Boojh-ਸੂਝ ਬੂਝ) of the divine Way of life (Aatmic Jeevan).
 The divine life or the Gurmukh Lifestyle mapped by the Gurbani transforms the thought-pattern in the learner (i.e., Sikh), and he discovers for himself a new purpose and a clearer Vision of the Goal of life (i.e., Mool-abidance).

 To discover new horizon in one’s life, the Gurbani asks us to Inquire (Khoj-ਖੋਜ), assimilate it through Reflections (Shabad-Vichaar), accept the Divine Wisdom and live it in daily life.
 With this Inner expansion of Vision, the Divine Wisdom of the Gur-Shabad helps the mind leave the ‘Trikutee-ਤ੍ਰਿਕੁਟੀ’ and come to rest into the Heart (‘Hirdaa-ਹਿਰਦਾ’ or ‘Ghat-ਘਟ’ or ‘Dasavaa Duaar(u)-ਦਸਵਾ ਦੁਆਰੁ’).